Groundnut is a native perennial twining vine that can grow up to seven feet in length, no tendrils.

 Habitat: Groundnut grows in moist to mesic soils in meadows, woodland edges and stream banks.
 The root system is rhizomatous some of which enlarge and produce the tubers.
 Groundnut can reproduce by either the pod seeds or the underground tubers.
 The plant has a history of human use.
 It can also be used as an ornamental, but can become invasive.

 Names: The genus Apios is Greek for pear, referring to the tuber shape.
 The species americana refers to this species being of the New World.
-The author name for the plant classification - ‘Medik’ is for Friedrich Kasimir Medikus (1738-1808) German botanist, director of the University of Heidelberg and curator of the botanical garden at Mannheim.
-An older name for the species is Apios tuberosa.
+The author name for the plant classification (1787) - ‘Medik’ is for Friedrich Kasimir Medikus (1738-1808) German botanist, director of the University of Heidelberg and curator of the botanical garden at Mannheim.
+An older name for the species published by Moench in 1795 is Apios tuberosa, but that name is no longer accepted.

 Comparisons: There are only two species of this genus in North America and only five in the world.
 This is the only species of Apios found in Minnesota and the flower cluster will distinguish it from other vines.